dysonprotocol/docs/docs/names.md

 ## How are Names useful?

-Name owners have several privilages, better subdomains and ability to mint native coins.
+Name owners have several privileges, better subdomains and ability to mint native coins.
 (TODO: make tutorial for minting)

 Also Names can be used to verify your Discord account to get an advanced role.